 Direct team to the practice zone.

-Each team has their own practice area.
-Practice area consists of either Red or Blue Solo cups stacked on a table (pyramid style).
+Each team has its own practice area.
+The practice area consists of either Red or Blue Solo cups stacked on a table (pyramid style).
 Teams practice shooting the cups off the table until all teams have arrived.

 You can set also up any other targets that you choose...it's up to you.